Kid A Mnesia: Promotion and release

 On 1 April 2021, Radiohead joined the social media platform TikTok and began posting short videos featuring their character Chieftain Mews.
 Over the course of several months, they posted more than 30 videos.
-In early September, Radiohead posted a comedic video in which Yorke and Radiohead's cover artist Stanley Donwood discussed the channel's declining engagement.
+In early September, Radiohead posted a comedic video in which Yorke and Radiohead's cover artist, Stanley Donwood, discussed the channel's declining engagement.

 Radiohead announced Kid A Mnesia on 7 September 2021, and released a digital single, the previously unreleased track "If You Say the Word".
-A music video for "If You Say the Word" was released on 23 September; directed by Kasper Häggström, it follows two men who capture people in the forest and bring them to London to become office workers.
+A music video for "If You Say the Word" was released on 23 September.
+Directed by Kasper Häggström, it follows two men who capture people in the forest and bring them to London to become office workers.
 "Follow Me Around" was released on 1 November, with a music video starring Guy Pearce as a man avoiding a drone following him in his home.
 Radiohead released Kid A Mnesia merchandise including a bone china tea set, and Yorke and Donwood produced two art books detailing the creative process of the albums.
 In October 2021, Donwood and Yorke curated an exhibition of Kid A artwork at Christie's headquarters in London.

 Kid A Mnesia was released in vinyl, CD, cassette and digital versions.
 It reached number one on the UK Independent Albums Chart, number one the American Billboard Top Alternative Albums and Top Rock Albums charts, and the top ten of several other national charts.

 Kid A Mnesia Exhibition

 Radiohead planned to create an art installation based on the albums, but this was canceled due to logistical problems and the COVID-19 pandemic.
 Instead, a digital experience, Kid A Mnesia Exhibition, was released in November as a free download for PlayStation 5, macOS and Windows.
 It was developed over two years by Radiohead with Namethemachine, Arbitrarily Good Productions and Epic Games.
-It received positive reviews, with critics praising its intersection of music, art and technology.
+It received positive reviews for its intersection of music, art and technology.